kapouer/matchdom/README.md

 ### match:pattern:classes*

-Tests if value matches a simplified pattern and returns the list of matched wildcards.
+Returns the list of matched wildcards against value, or null if there was no match.

+Empty matches are just an empty string.

 ## ArrayPlugin